bigp/brunch-multiout-v2/README.md

 What's more, it can also inline all the JS and CSS right into the end product HTML output.

-While testing a particular animation, it usually makes sense to test it on:

-`localhost:3333` but given you have seperate HTML pages per ads, how do you indicate which one you are actively working on?
+While testing a particular animation, it usually makes sense to test it on *localhost:3333* but given you have seperate HTML pages per ads, how do you indicate which one you are actively working on?

-You must add an empty `.primary.txt` file in the `app/your_ad_name/` folder of your choice.
+You must add an empty *.primary.txt* file in the *app/your_ad_name/* folder of your choice.

 A typical configuration file looks something like this: